 Go hands-on with Blocknative Gas Platform today

-Blocknative's Gas Platform is available to all Ethereum builders and traders as an API, via our Gas Estimator, or in Mempool Explorer.
+Blocknative's Gas Platform is available to all builders and traders as an ETH gas API, via our ETH Gas Estimator, or in Mempool Explorer.
 Gas estimations are available at different confidence levels so you can make informed decisions when transacting on-chain.
+You can view gas data for both Legacy (type 0) and EIP-1559 (type 2) transactions.

 To learn more, watch our Blocknative Gas Platform Quickstart for a short overview:

 As with everything we build, we are just getting started.
 We have a rich roadmap for Gas Platform.
-And our data science team is constantly refining our models to provide Ethereum traders and builders with ever-more precise and flexible confidence when transacting.
+And our data science team is constantly refining our models to provide traders and builders with ever-more precise and flexible confidence when working with ETH gas.

 And when you are ready to take your gas game to the next level, you can upgrade to a commercial plan to get faster real-time updates on the Ethereum gas fee marketplace powered by our mempool API: